MarkelZ/noise1d/README.md

 Copy `noise1d.py` to your project and do as in `example.py`.

 ## License
-This code is licensed under the terms of The Unlicense.
+This code is licensed under the terms of the Unlicense.